Subspace Phase Retrieval: Discussion

+As a commonly used strategy for eliminating the dependence issue, the partitioning used in Algorithm~\ref{alg:SPR_theo} brings considerable convenience to our analysis.
+We only partition $\y$ and $\mathbf{A}$ into four parts, because our analysis is just for one iteration of SPR, where the dependence issue only occurs to four variables.
+However, if our algorithm were analyzed for running more iterations, say, $\Theta(\log k)$ iterations, then we would need to partition $\y$ and $\mathbf{A}$ into $\Theta(\log k)$ parts for our analysis.
+In this case, the sampling complexity would increase $\Theta(\log k)$ times.
+Similar examples can be found in~\cite{WF,AltMin}.

-The partition strategy in Algorithm~\ref{alg:SPR_theo} brings considerable convenience to our analysis by eliminating the dependence issue.
-Despite the analytical benefits, it is of little practical value.
-In fact, we have empirically confirmed that using the entire $\mathbf A$ for each operation leads to better performance.
-This is because the partition operation essentially reduces the number of samples for reconstruction.
+Despite the analytical benefits, the partitioning strategy is of little practical value.
+Indeed, we have empirically confirmed that using the entire $\mathbf A$ for each operation leads to better performance.
+This is because the partition operation essentially reduces the number of samples for signal reconstruction.